AlexandraVorobeva/Smart-Design-test/README.md

 $ http://127.0.0.1:8000/products/{product_id}?id=6122270ef9fa04e0488e318b  finds a product in the database by id<br>
 $ http://127.0.0.1:8000/products/all/{product_parameter}?parameter=name  sorts all products by name <br>
 $ http://127.0.0.1:8000/products/all/{product_parameter}?parameter=name&value=Alexandra filter by name "Alexandra"<br>
+$ http://127.0.0.1:8000/products/all/Alexandra/high filter by two parameters: name "Alexandra", and option "high"
 $ http://127.0.0.1:8000/products/new   creates a new product<br>